AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-create-share-proofs-files.md

 You can add multiple URLs at once if you separate them with a space.
 Note that combining is only available on Enterprise and Unlimited edition plans.

-## Can people who don’t have a login create proofs in my account?
+## Can people who don't have a login create proofs in my account?

 ### Answer